CleanData/data-network/setup.md

     python manage.py syncdb
     python manage.py convert_to_south data_connections

+If you run into problems with your first migration, make sure to try:

+    python ./manage.py migrate myapp 0001 --fake

 See the README.md for basic instructions on how to use South to perform database migrations.